koor-tech/handbook-redux/docs/development/demo/index.md

 2. Should each storage node have a minimum of 3 drives?
 Or is enough to have one per node?
 3. How much data capacity will the "smallest production system" have?
 4. What is missing from this diagram?
+   1. Alex: If we want to use CephFS (filesystem) or RGW (object storage), it would introduce MDS or RGW daemons to the cluster, not necessarily on all the storage nodes as we would need to scale based on the load, though as always minimum 2 per storage type then for HA.
 5. What is wrong with the diagram?

 ## Implementation details